 From a “water cooler” channel where employees can relax and talk about personal life issues, to individual channels for different departments or teams in your workspace, it’s easy to set up everything you need – and keep your workers in constant communication with one another.

 Not all work-related issues can be resolved through text-based chat, so Zoom and similar tele-conferencing platforms like GoToMeeting are essential when you need to host face-to-face or voice-based meetings.
 These platforms are particularly useful for business meetings, daily stand-up meetings, check-ins with individual workers, and other such tasks.

 5. Project Management Software Like Asana Or Trello

 One of the biggest challenges of remote work is not being able to properly track the progress of different projects and tasks – or not being able to make your remote workers understand what’s expected of them during a work day.

 That’s why project management software platforms like Asana and Trello are so useful.
 These platforms allow you to quickly create and assign tasks, track the progress of each one, manage tasks for multiple teams, and make sure your workers are on track while they work from home.

 Implement These Solutions To Succeed While Working Remotely!

 Your full-time employees, part-time employees, and contractors need to be empowered with the tools they need to succeed while working remotely.
 And if you can implement the above suggested tools, you’ll definitely be on the right track.
-If you need help with implementing cloud solutions in Melbourne, contact Technetics Consulting online or call 1300 853 453.
+If you need help with implementing cloud solutions and IT services in Melbourne, contact Technetics Consulting online or call 1300 853 453.